ISTA 321 - Data Mining

-For this class we use the textbook Introduction to Statistical Learning in R, which is available free at that link.
-It is a wonderfully written book, and if you’re going to be sticking in the data world I highly suggesting buying a paper copy.
+We’ll also be using the textbook Introduction to Statistical Learning in R, which is available free at that link.
+It is a wonderfully written book, and if you’re going to be sticking in the data world I highly suggest buying a paper copy.

-I will assign chapters from the book that are meant to supplement the lessons on this website.
+I will assign chapters from the book that are meant to supplement the lessons in my book.
 My lessons here are already quite long, so they tend to avoid some of the deeper conceptual issues that the book covers.
-You will be tests on both, so be sure you’re actually reading!
+You will be tested on both, so be sure you’re actually reading!

 1.1.3 R and R Studio

 We use the R programming language in this class and I highly suggest using the R Studio IDE.
 If you already have them installed, then please take a few minutes to update to the latest version of both.

 You only need to have taken one class that has used R to do well in this class.
 Alongside most weekly lessons I have supplementary programming lessons.
 For example, there are some on for loops and data visualization.
 If you already have taken a bunch of programming classes you might not need these.
 But for those of you who haven’t, these are there to get you up to speed.

 If you want to learn more R basics I suggest checking out Garrett Grolemund and Hadley Wickham’s R for Data Science book which is free online.